toxi945/toxi-waypoints/README.md

-Simpel waypoint plugin for PaperMC 1.21
+Simple waypoint plugin for PaperMC 1.21